intermine/im-docs/docs/support/upgrade.rst

 Upgrading InterMine
 ======================

-**InterMine 2.0** is a disruptive release and is not backwards compatible.
+`InterMine 2.0 <https://intermineorg.wordpress.com/2017/09/22/intermine-2-0-summer-update/>`_ is a disruptive release and is not backwards compatible.
 This means that databases, webapps and code from previous releases will need to be updated to work with the new InterMine release.

-See the `InterMine 2.0 blog post <https://intermineorg.wordpress.com/2017/09/22/intermine-2-0-summer-update/>`_ for details.

 .. warning::